MMaslowski12/Draughts/README.md

 In order to play against Rupert, you need to run the Rupert.ipynb program Then, an interface will appear:
 ![](./pictures/UI.png)
 You need to specify your move.
-To do so, insert four digits sperated with a space:
+To do so, insert four digits sperated with a space m, n, l, p:
-- First two digits specify the starting position of a piece You want to move
+- m and n specify the starting position of a piece You want to move
-- Another pair of digits specify the ending position of a piece You want to move
+- l and p specify the ending position of a piece You want to move
 - Please specify the position using y and x coordinates(in that specific order), where the upper left corner of a board has coordinates 0 0, the upper right corner - 0 9, lower left corner - 9 0, and the lower right corner - 9 9.
 Please note the coordinates of those points has been specified by y x notation, the same way they should be inserted.
 - Should You be able to capture more than one opponent's piece and therefore do a more complex move, please specify it by insering pairs of y and x coordinates of every 'turning point', including the beginning and the end of the move